Training & Enrichment Center

 Whether you take one class or take many classes, our goal is to make training fun, rewarding and successful for you and your dog, enhancing and embracing the amazing powers of the human animal bond.
 Our training is done thru pain-free methods because we believe training shouldn’t hurt.

 Have a serious behavior issue like aggression, fear or anxiety?
 Call (330) 534-4990 to schedule your behavior consultation or private lessons, in your home or at our facility.
-Most aggressions can be managed by understanding more about dog communication and desensitizing and counterconditioning and you can build confidence in dogs and desensitize and countercondition with fear.
+Most aggression can be managed by understanding more about dog communication and desensitizing and counter-conditioning and you can build confidence in dogs and desensitize and counter-condition with fear.

 It is never to late (or too early) for you and your dog to have fun learning together.

 At our facility, every dog is welcome.
 We have the skills and the ability to work with all types of behavior issues.
 If a dog is not doing well in a class, our goal is to find the right situation whether it be a specialized class or private training, to help them be successful.
 We will not set a dog up to fail.
 And no one ever has to feel embarrassed by their dog’s behaviors.
 We are here to help.
 It is our job to help you and your dog learn how to better improve their behaviors.